trapexit/mergerfs/README.md

 **NOTE:** for mounting via **fstab** to work you must have **mount.fuse** installed.
 For Ubuntu/Debian it is included in the **fuse** package.

+### symlinkify

+Due to the levels of indirection introduced by mergerfs and the underlying technology FUSE there can be varying levels of performance degredation.
+This feature will turn non-directories which are not writable into symlinks to the original file found by the `readlink` policy after the mtime and ctime are older than the timeout.

+**WARNING:** The current implementation has a known issue in which if the file is open and being used when the file is converted to a symlink then the application which has that file open will receive an error when using it.
+This is unlikely to occur in practice but is something to keep in mind.

+**WARNING:** Some backup solutions, such as CrashPlan, do not backup the target of a symlink.
+If using this feature it will be necessary to point any backup software to the original drives or configure the software to follow symlinks if such an option is available.
+Alternatively create two mounts.
+One for backup and one for general consumption.

 # FUNCTIONS / POLICIES / CATEGORIES

 The POSIX filesystem API has a number of functions. **creat**, **stat**, **chown**, etc. In mergerfs these functions are grouped into 3 categories: **action**, **create**, and **search**.
 Functions and categories can be assigned a policy which dictates how **mergerfs** behaves.
 Any policy can be assigned to a function or category though some may not be very useful in practice.
 For instance: **rand** (random) may be useful for file creation (create) but could lead to very odd behavior if used for `chmod` (though only if there were more than one copy of the file).